HPCE/hpce-2014-cw4/readme.md

 the `cl::Buffer`, but it helps if you think of them as a special kind of pointer.
 For example, imagine `buffState` and `buffBuffer` have notional addresses 0x4000 and 0x8000 on the GPU.
-Then what happens is:
+Then what happens for n=2 is:

     buffState = (void*)0x4000;
 	buffBuffer = (void*)0x8000;